mcmahon-lab/Fourier-Series-Loader/README.md

 <a id="how-to-cite-this-code"></a> If you use Fourier Series Loader (FSL) method in your work, please consider citing the following paper:

 > Mudassir Moosa, Thomas W. Watts, Yiyou Chen, Abhijat Sarma, and Peter L. McMahon (2023).
-Linear-depth quantum circuits for loading Fourier approximations of arbitrary functions. *Manuscript in preparation.*
+Linear-depth quantum circuits for loading Fourier approximations of arbitrary functions. [arXiv:2302.03888](https://arxiv.org/abs/2302.03888)

 # License